camerondugan/GlassOS/README.md

 # Smart GlassOS
 A python + luma.oled base OS for smart glasses with an ssd1331 oled display on raspberry pi

+## Setup on Windows
++ press windows + r
++ type cmd
++ type python
++ Windows store for python should open, click install
++ Clone this repository with git bash or github desktop and open the folder in file explorer
++ Open the Windows folder and double click get-pip.py to install pip for python
+	+ If this doesn't work, you can also get it from https://bootstrap.pypa.io/get-pip.py
++ Go back to cmd and type ```pip install lxml bs4 requests pygame luma.oled luma.emulator keyboard```
++ for the rest of the guide, ignore the word sudo and replace python3 with python

 ## Setup Linux Debian/Ubuntu+
 + Update your computer: ```sudo apt update && sudo apt upgrade```
++ Clone over https into a folder where you will remember it
 + Install python3 and python3-pip: ```sudo apt install python3 python3-pip```
 + Install extra dependencies ```sudo apt install python3-pil libjpeg-dev zlib1g-dev libfreetype6-dev liblcms2-dev libopenjp2-7 libtiff5 -y```
 + Install app dependencies ```sudo pip3 intall lxml bs4 requests```